Intro to Paintball: The basics.

 Q: FPO?
 What is it?

 A: Field Paint Only.
 Field paint only means you cannot bring your own paintballs to use at our park.
 All paintballs must be purchased on site from Vintage Paintball Park to ensure a quality product and safe environment.
-Anyone caught shooting outside paint will be asked to leave without refund and banned from the park for one year.
+Anyone caught shooting outside paint will be asked to leave without refund.
 No exceptions.

 Q: Is paintball safe?